ramakantgadhewal/MATLAB/README.md

 # MATLAB

-MATLAB is used to save the Matlab codes related to previous courses.
+MATLAB is used to save the Matlab codes for courses.

+See the previous commits in the old repository [**MATLAB**](https://github.com/huangyf15/MATLAB-old).